yourjhay/dockerized-laravel/README.md

 You can now visit your laravel app in your browser using your localhost or Host IP Address and `APP_PORT` in your .env

+Note: Ignore **application pulling** error.
+It will build the image instead.

 EG:
 [http://127.0.0.1:8101](http://127.0.0.1:8101)